-It was a middle of September, and Venice was packed with the tourists.
+It was the middle of September, and Venice was packed with the tourists.
 Because I did not see any opportunities to use my tripod I left it in the hotel.
 The entire day I was shooting hand-held, taking 3 bracketed exposures for each composition.

 First, I used the HDR Pro module of Photoshop to merge 3 bracketed shots to HDR (check my free guide “Natural Looking HDR Workflow“).

 I was happy with the look of the photo in general, but I did not like the way the water in the canal appeared.
-Plus, the sun reflections in the water looked to strong and unnatural.
+Plus, the sun’s reflections in the water looked to strong and unnatural.

 Before I could start, I had to equalize the exposures in all three bracketed shots.
 I used Lightroom feature Settings > Match Total Exposures (Develop mode) to achieve it.

 Step 2.
-I applied Easy Cross Lightroom preset from my Landscape Preset Collection to all 3 images.
+I applied the Easy Cross Lightroom preset from my Landscape Preset Collection to all 3 images.
 The preset emphasized the gold color in the highlights and added green hues to the dark areas of the image, including water.

 Step 3.
 I selected 3 images in Lightroom and used command Edit In > Open As Layers In Photoshop